-The Model T-110 incorporates a front panel mounted, twelve-position DIP switch module that is used to set Call Delay and Call Extension times.
+The Model T-210 incorporates two front panel mounted, twelve-position DIP switch modules labeled CHAN 1 and CHAN 2 that are used to set Call Delay and Call Extension times.

-Extension Timing: The detector can be set to provide an Extension Timing interval of 0 to 15.75 seconds in $\frac{1}{4}$ -second increments.
+Extension Timing: Each detector channel can be independently set to provide an Extension Timing interval of 0 to 15.75 seconds in 14-second increments.
 Call Extension settings are controlled via six DIP switches marked 1, 2, 3, 4, 5, and 6 on the DIP switch module.
-The values $\frac{1}{4}$, $\frac{1}{4}$, 1, 2, 4, and 8) to the left of the DIP switch are assigned to each switch when the switch is ON.
+The values (14, 12, 1, 2, 4, and 8) to the left of the DIP switch are assigned to each switch when the switch is ON.
 If the switch is OFF, the switch has a value of zero (0).
-By adding the switch ON and OFF values, the six switches can combine for values from 0 to 15.75 indicating the length of the Extension Timing interval that has been selected.
-The following table shows the actual Extension Time setting for each combination of switch settings.
+By adding the switch ON and OFF values, the six switches can combine for values from 0 to 15.75 indicating the length of the Extension Timing interval that has been selected for the channel.
+The following table shows the actual Extension setting for each combination of switch settings.
 The factory default setting of all of these switches is OFF (no Extension Time programmed).